twilio-labs/paste/packages/paste-core/core-bundle/README.md

 # @twilio-paste/core

-One bundle containing every package within paste-core.
+One bundle containing every package within paste except icons.

 ## How it works